kng/satnogs-client-docker/GUIDE.md

 ## Basic parts of docker, [Official overview](https://docs.docker.com/get-started/overview/)
 ***Images*** are usually hosted on a registry, for example hub.docker.com, from where you can pull them to your system.
 They are the complete software bundled to run an application, in this case a debian image and a lot of packages installed that is required for satnogs-client.<br>
-***Container*** is the running instance of an image and is basically a isolated environment where you run the app.
+***Container*** is the running instance of an image and is basically an isolated environment where you run the app.
 They are always start fresh from the image and can be modified, but it's non-persistent so after a stop any changes are lost.<br>
 ***Volumes*** is either a persistent storage for containers or bind-mounted to your host for configuration or storage.